2014 Rio Open

 The 2014 Rio Open was a combined men's and women's professional tennis tournament played on outdoor clay courts.
 It was the inaugural edition of the tournament, and part of the 2014 ATP World Tour and the 2014 WTA Tour.
 It took place at the Jockey Club Brasileiro in Rio de Janeiro, Brazil between 17 February and 23 February 2014.
-Rafael Nadal and Kurumi Nara won the singles title.
+Rafael Nadal and Kurumi Nara won the singles titles.